alenyeh1014/DataScience-TwitterAnalytics/README.md

-# Web_Analytics:NBA_Predictions_with_Twitter
+# Web_Analytics: NBA_Predictions_with_Twitter
-This is a Data Science Project ! - Twitter Analytics with Machine Learning and Deep Learning Methodologies.
+Hi all, this is a Data Science Project ! - Twitter Analytics with Machine Learning and Deep Learning Methodologies.

 ### Project Objective